 The data shows a direct correlation between level of education and earning potential.
 In Hartford County, women of color and low income graduate with post-secondary degrees at significantly lower rates than their counterparts.
 The ramifications on family economy are tremendous, as females in Hartford County are more than twice as likely as males to be the single head of a family household.

-By investing in college-retention programs, we help women earn degrees that secure a living wage and significantly reduce their rate of dependency on welfare and other supplemental services.
+Lack of a post-secondary degree locks women and their families into the cycle of poverty, as they lack the necessary qualifications for higher-salary jobs.
+By investing in college-retention programs, we help women overcome the barriers to obtaining higher education and earn degrees that secure a living wage, significantly reducing their rate of dependency on welfare and other supplemental services.
 This effectively improves the quality of life for individuals and families, and the social and economic vitality of our communities.

 The Aurora Foundation is not currently accepting new grant applications.
 Please continue to check back for future opportunities.
 Thank you!